 C-Section Scar Treatment

-- Radio frequency – One of the latest treatment for c section scars, where non-ablative and safe radio frequency is used to stimulate collagen and lymphatic flow under the skin.
+- Fractional Radio Frequency MicroNeedling – One of the latest treatment for c section scars, where non-ablative and safe radiofrequency is used to stimulate collagen and lymphatic flow under the skin.
 It works by tissue retraction that heats the dermal collagen and makes way for new collagen cells.
-This helps in removing the c section scars and brings new skin from beneath.
+This helps the c section scar removal in bringing new skin from beneath.

 How To Prevent Keloid Scar After C-Section?

-The average time it takes for the C-section incision to heal is 2 weeks.
-But the scar and the complete healing process can take anywhere from 6 weeks to 3 months.
-There are however few tips and tricks you can try to quicken the healing process and ensure the scarring is minimal –
+There are however few tips and tricks you can try to quicken the healing process and ensure the scarring is minimal:

-- Little to none sun exposure – Exposing the scar to sunlight will increase melanin production and thereby give your scar darker and more prominent look.
+- Avoid Sun Exposure – Exposing the scar to sunlight will increase melanin production and thereby give your scar darker and more prominent look.
 Stay away from direct sunlight for at least a year post-surgery and apply liberal amounts of sunscreen if you plan on exposing that area of your body.